 I always applied myself to truly helping the rider.
 Designing enhanced motorcycle windshields tailored to their bikes.
 I found that working directly with motorcyclist was the best part of the business.
 To pursue more of a background in design and increase my knowledge of flow dynamics, I spent many weekends at the Wind Engineering and Fluids Laboratory (WEFL) at Colorado State University.
 With the help of some faculty and other students I learned more about air flow and how different shapes influence the airstream.
 Motorcycles are the most difficult to design for.
 The key really, is to know the correct angles and their relationship to the rider.
 Each motorcycle with the accompanying fairing produced it’s own new dynamic to producing effective comfortable airflows for the rider.
 On top of that each rider has a different body style and a different expectation of what they want from their motorcycle windshield and the ride.
 Every new design challenge further increased my understanding of the ergonomics of Motorcycling.

 Clearview Shields is still run on family values.
-We have a large production crew that believes in manufacturing only quality products for you the rider.
-You can still find Tonya and I working the booth at Sturgis (now in our 6th year) for years to come as well as many new shows we will be adding for 2014.
-We work every year at bringing unique designs for current and New model motorcycles not limiting ourselves and our customer to just a few models and expanding our knowledge of how a motorcycle windshield can be one of the best changes a rider can make to improve the quality of their riding experience and not just the looks of the bike!
+We have a large production crew that believes in manufacturing only quality products together for you the rider.
+We work every year at bringing unique designs for current and New model motorcycles, not limiting ourselves and our customer to just a few choices and expanding our knowledge of how a motorcycle windshield can be one of the best changes a rider can make to improve the quality of their riding experience and not just the looks of the bike!
 We will always be a manufacturing company first.
 This is one thing that I vowed at the beginning.
 Keeping a close eye on all areas of windshield production and keeping all production within our facility.